raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 ## For Every Regular Expression, There Exists an Equivalent Finite-State Recognizer

-Armed with the code that compiles a formal regular expression to an equivalent finite-state recognzier, we have a constructive demonstration of the fact that for every regular expression, there exists an equivalent finite-stae recognizer.
+Armed with the code that compiles a formal regular expression to an equivalent finite-state recognizer, we have a constructive demonstration of the fact that for every regular expression, there exists an equivalent finite-state recognizer.

-If someone were to hand us a formal regular expression and claim that there is no euivalent finite-state recognizer for that expression, we would feed the expression into our `evaluate` function, it would return an equivalent finite-staterecognizer, and wee would thus invalidate their alleged counter-example.
+If someone were to hand us a formal regular expression and claim that there is no equivalent finite-state recognizer for that expression, we would feed the expression into our `evaluate` function, it would return an equivalent finite-state recognizer, and would thus invalidate their alleged counter-example.

 Another way to put this is to state that the set of all languages described by formal regular expressions is a subset of the set of all languages recognized by finite-state recognizers.
-In ths essay, we will establish, amongst other things, that the set of all languages described by formal regular expressions is equal to the set of all languages recognized by finite-state recognizers.
+In the essay, we will establish, amongst other things, that the set of all languages described by formal regular expressions is equal to the set of all languages recognized by finite-state recognizers.

-In other words, we will also show that for evenery finite-state recognizer, there exists an equivalent formal regular expression.
+In other words, we will also show that for every finite-state recognizer, there exists an equivalent formal regular expression.
 We'll begin by looking at some ways to extend formal regular expressions, while still being equivalent to finite-state recognizers.

 ---